 In contemporary Western culture death and dying are generally regarded as something to fight against, deny, hide from public view and above all fear.
 But what if we were to look at them differently?
 Despite understandable fear and denial, we may have very good reasons to want to learn more about death and dying.
 Thinking about and experiencing mortality–our own and that of others–can make us our lives richer, deeper and more valuable to us.
 Mortality in truth is the intensification of life.

-We are announcing the second Sydney edition of the Festival of Death and Dying.The festival will take place 7-8 October 2017 at 1c New Beach Road, Rushcutters Bay.
+We are announcing the 2018 Sydney edition of the Festival of Death and Dying.The festival will take place 22-23 September 2018 at 1c New Beach Road, Rushcutters Bay.
 There will be over 20 participatory workshops, performances, talks and ceremonies on different aspects of death and dying over two days.
 In addition to talks and discussions, you will have experiences, which do justice to the full spectrum of what is at stake in mortality.

 Festival Director: Peter Banki, Ph.D

 Curatorial Advisor and Festival Dramaturgy: Victoria Spence

 Meet the festival presenters and learn about how to get the most out of the festival experience.
 We will introduce ourselves by each completing this sentence: "Before I die, I would like to..."